Multirate Timestepping for the Incompressible Navier-Stokes Equations in Overlapping Grids: Methodology for Multirate Timestepping

 \subsection{Multirate Timestepping for $\tsr=2$}

-For simplicity, we first introduce the multirate timestepping scheme for $\tsr=2$ and then extend it to an arbitrary $\tsr$.
 In a slowest- or fastest-first method, assuming the solution is known up to $t^{n-1}$, the PDE of interest is temporally integrated in either of the domains (e.g., say $\Omega^f$) to obtain the solution at time $t^n$, which is then used to obtain interdomain boundary data for advancing the solution in the other domain (e.g., $\Omega^c$).
 For a parallel multirate scheme, however, we wish to simultaneously advance the solution in $\Omega^f$ and $\Omega^c$.
-As a result, the interdomain boundary data is exchanged prior to starting the solution process such that the sub-timesteps in $\Omega^f$ can be completed independently of $\Omega^c$.
+As a result, the interdomain boundary data is exchanged prior to starting the solution process such that the unsteady Stokes solve in each subdomain ($\tsr$ sub-timesteps in $\Omega^f$ and 1 timestep in $\Omega^c$) can be completed independently, similar to the singlerate timestepping (Section \ref{sec:methodschwarz}).
 The synchronization time-levels at which the interdomain boundary data is exchanged are indicated by ($\CIRCLE$) in Fig. \ref{fig:schematic}.

-Similar to the singlerate timestepping scheme (e.g., see (\ref{eq:unsteadystokesschwarz3})), high-order temporal accuracy is achieved in the multirate setting by extrapolating the interdomain boundary data obtained from the solution at previous (sub-) timesteps.
-For $\tsr=2$, the interdomain boundary data dependency for the \emph{predictor} step is depicted in Fig. \ref{fig:schematic_ibd_pred_dep} and discussed in context of the unsteady Stokes solve later in this section (e.g., \eqref{eq:usmulti2fp1}).
+Similar to the singlerate timestepping scheme (e.g., see (\ref{eq:unsteadystokesschwarz3q})), high-order temporal accuracy is achieved in the multirate setting by extrapolating the interdomain boundary data obtained from the solution at previous (sub-) timesteps.
+For $\tsr=2$, the interdomain boundary data dependency for the \emph{predictor} step is depicted in Fig. \ref{fig:schematic_ibd_pred_dep}.
 For the solutions $\bphi^{f,n-\frac{1}{2},0}$ and $\bphi^{f,n,0}$ the boundary data is interpolated from the known solutions in $\Omega^c$: $\bphi^{c,n-1,Q}$, $\bphi^{c,n-2,Q}$, and $\bphi^{c,n-3,Q}$.
 Simultaneously, the interdomain boundary data for the solution $\bphi^{c,n,0}$ is interpolated from the known solutions in $\Omega^f$: $\bphi^{f,n-1,Q}$, $\bphi^{f,n-\frac{3}{2},Q}$, and $\bphi^{f,n-2,Q}$.
 This interdomain boundary data exchange occurs at synchronization time-level $t^{n-1}$, prior to starting the solution process for times $t^{n-\frac{1}{2}}$ and $t^n$.